zyzek/LEAPs/content/leaps/leap-7.md

 ### 1. DAO (20%)

 200,000,000 LYRA are allocated to the LyraDAO.
 This DAO aims to ensure the ongoing development of the Lyra Protocol and the general growth of the Lyra ecosystem.
+In early September, the LyraDAO sold 0.5% of the supply at a $100M FDV.

 ### 2. Core Team (20%)